cropsinsilico/cropsinsilico.github.io/USER-GUIDE.md

 canvas.
 On the new node, you should see grey dots on the left/right sides - these are the inputs (left side) and outputs (right side) that this model accepts.

-For more details, see the documentation for [https://cropsinsilico.github.io/cis_interface/getting_started.html#model-file-input-output](Model file input/output)
+For more details, see the documentation for [Model file input/output](https://cropsinsilico.github.io/cis_interface/getting_started.html#model-file-input-output)

 ## Adding an Edge
 To create an edge, simply click on an output on a model - this should